SrinivasNarayansetty/hearty-date-helper/README.md

-# hearty-date-helper
+# hearty-datetime-helper
-Hearty date helper is a small library that can provide small helper functions useful for date and it's uses.
+Hearty date helper is a small library that can provide small helper functions useful for date and time.